REmatchChile/REmatch-docs/tutorial.md

-# Motivation of using REmatch
+# Motivation of using REQL

 Suppose you want to do a linguistic analysis focused on Chile's relations with its neighboring countries.
 A possible starting point would be to analyze the Wikipedia page corresponding to the History of Chile.
 For example, below is the summary of the Wikipedia page from Chile (from English Wikipedia) provided in plain text format.